 With the public school schedule, the time we had together decreased which also decreased the amount of time we had to read-aloud, share devotions, and memorize scripture together.
-This was not acceptable to us as a family based on our established family values and convictions.
+This was not okay with us based on our established family values.

 All in all it has been a smooth transition back to homeschool.